bainjen/maze_game/notes.md

 1. Choose a starting node
 2. Push starting node as the first element in the stack

+While there nodes in the stack/While stack not empty:

 3. Find the neighbors of the node

 If there are neighbors that have not been visited: